 If you're planning a winter vacation and looking for a place to put you in the holiday spirit, Denver offers plenty of ways to enjoy the Christmas season every November and December.

 From theatrical and musical performances of classics like "The Nutcracker" and "Messiah" to festive lighting displays at the city zoo and botanic garden, there's something that everyone can enjoy in the Mile High City this year.
-If you'll be in Denver for the holidays, make sure to add these great holiday events and attractions to your itinerary.
+If you are in Denver for the holidays, make sure to add these great holiday events and attractions to your itinerary.

-On November 30, 2018, Zoo Lights returns to the Denver Zoo for its 28th year with over a month of nightly entertainment, animal encounters, and a colorful display of holiday lights.
+Zoo Lights return to the Denver Zoo for over 28 years with over a month of nightly entertainment, animal encounters, and a colorful display of holiday lights.

-Two million Christmas lights will be strung up across the zoo's 70 acres for the Zoo Lights event this year, which runs through January 6, 2019.
+Two million Christmas lights will be strung up across the zoo's 70 acres for the Zoo Lights event this year, which runs through early January.
 Other highlights of the event include a Festival of Lights, visits with Santa Claus, and a special 4D movie experience called "Ice Age: A Mammoth Christmas."

-Zoo Lights is a ticketed event that requires a separate admission price from your entry to the Denver Zoo, which will close at 5 p.m. and reopen at 5:30 each night for the Zoo Lights event.
+Zoo Lights is a ticketed event that requires a separate admission price from your entry to the Denver Zoo.
+The zoo will close at 5 p.m. and reopen at 5:30 each night for the Zoo Lights event.